mlutsiv975/tui-test/README.md

 To build components and start app - run:

 ```
-yarn serve-static
+yarn && yarn serve-static
 ```

 ## Thoughts on implementing
+- Included babel to support ES6 syntax and polyfills for older browsers.
 - Monorepo and Lerna used to run scripts simultaneously;
-- Included babel to support ES6 syntax and polyfills for older browsers.
-- Did not add any styles because of time lack, as well as tests coverage.
-But probably would use Cypress for e2e testing;
 - Each component has similar setup approach - create a class, extend HTMLElement, add shadow root, add styles, add template, add event listeners, add connectedCallback and disconnectedCallback methods;
+- Rest of the code is pretty clear I guess, so no need for extra comments;

+## Things this App don't do
+- Missing package containing shared configs (e.g. webpack) for rest of the packages;
+- Missing appropriate styles or tests due to a lack of time.
+For end-to-end testing, I would probably use Cypress;
-- Tried to use Angular for crate display-data component, but due to issues with bundled files switched back to Vanilla JS (didn't want to spend a lot of time on investigation);
+- Tried to use Angular to create `display-data` component, but due to issues with bundled files switched back to Vanilla JS (didn't want to spend a lot of time on investigation);
-- Rest of the code is pretty clear I guess so no need for extra comments;